Why recording WebRTC is so hard

 If you want to learn more about the relevant open source projects and browser APIs, we’ve included many links in the Implementation Strategies section under each approach.
 And to learn about Daily’s APIs, a great place to start is the “Recording calls” section of our API Guide.
 You can also learn about VCS in its own guide.

 Thanks for reading all the way!
-If you have any questions, we’d love to hear from you on peerConnection, our new community site.
+If you have any questions, we’d love to hear from you on Discord.

 Never miss a story